 - Only EECS Int'l Graduate Program will be written on the graduation diploma.

 - If any problem arises while using this application system, please press "PrtScn" or "PrtScr" key on your keyboard and paste the image to your email message or a Word file.
 Email your questions and images to email@example.com.
 If you are not sure how the "PrtScn" key works, please look up "Print Screen" in your search engine for tutorials.

 Admission application form

-Complete the form in the online application system.
+To be filled out in the online application system.

 Official degree certificate*

 New graduates are required to submit the graduation certificates issued by their educational institutions.
 New graduates who have yet to receive their official graduation or provisional certificates must request their educational institution to issue official documentation stating when the official graduation certificate will be issued, and new graduates must receive their official certificates before the start of the semester at which they applied for.

 Full official transcripts (including grade descriptions, GPAs, and class rankings)*